Home

 See also a side view (60K JPEG) of Hi-Way Patrol No. 64 with the original box.

-One of the many versions of the Liberty Classics 1/25-scale Willys Panel Delivery coin bank made by Spec Cast is this Michigan State Police vehicle, apparently a paddy wagon.
-The rear doors open to reveal the slot for inserting coins.
+One of the many versions of the Liberty Classics 1/25-scale Willys Panel Delivery coin bank made by Spec Cast is this Michigan State Police vehicle.
+The rear doors open to reveal a slot for inserting coins.
+The blue paint is close but brighter than Michigan State Police blue.

-Majorette ZJ Police Jeep More finely detailed than the Liberty Classics bank, despite being in the smaller 1/43 scale, is this NEO model, circa 2017.
+NEO More finely detailed than the Liberty Classics bank, despite being in the smaller 1/43 scale, is this NEO model, circa 2017.
 It includes the distinctive Michigan light-up "STOP" sign on the hood.
-The paint color is also closer to the real Michigan State Police blue.
-But this kind of detail comes at a price, which in this case is around US$80.
+But this kind of detail comes at a price, which in this case is around US$80, and the paint is darker than MSP blue.

-XJ Cherokees
+More GreenLight 1:64 XJ Cherokees

 GreenLight It's been hard to keep up with all the Jeeps released by GreenLight Collectibles since 2011.
-In addition to all the Wranglers, CJs and even DJs, they added an XJ casting in 2021, which appeared first in their "Hot Pursuit" Series 38 (50K JPEG).
-This California Highway Patrol Cherokee is pretty accurate to the 1993 prototype, down to the correct wheels and push bars.
+In addition to all the Wranglers, CJs and even DJs, the XJ casting first appeared in 2021, in their "Hot Pursuit" Series 38 (50K JPEG).

+The California Highway Patrol Cherokee is pretty accurate to the 1993 prototype, down to the correct wheels and push bars.
 See also a rear view (60K JPEG).
 Thanks to Autumn Pillars for the photos.

 GreenLight Also in Series 38 was this NYPD XJ, a vehicle that was used in New York for many years, particularly by K9, mounted and park units.
 This one is described as a 1997, and GreenLight has actually given it the correct front end for the 1997-2001 models.
 Unfortunately they didn't include the red flashers in the front grille which many of the NYPD Cherokees had.